lpassig/coding-blog-boilerplate/posts/azure-cost-management-function.md

 # Closing

-Developing this solution as well as writing this blog post was quite "quick and dirty" so if there are issues feel free to create an I in the github repository (https://github.com/lpassig/CostManagementFunction) and as always.
-Let me know what you think!
+Developing this solution as well as writing this blog post was quite "quick and dirty" so if there are issues feel free to create an I in the github repository (https://github.com/lpassig/CostManagementFunction) and as always: Let me know what you think!

 ## Sources
 <b id="f1">1</b> Techcommunity blog post from Helder Pinto (https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1339298) [↩](#a1)